cridin1/pwsh-execution-analysis/README.md

 1. Ensure that you have VirtualBox and VBoxManage installed.
 2. Install a Windows virtual machine with the following name `Malware-VM-Windows`.
 3. Clone the repository on the target VM.
-4. Ensure that VM username and password match in `exec-from-host.ps1`.
+4. Ensure that the VM username and password match in `exec-from-host.ps1`.
 5. Ensure that PowerShell (`pwsh`) is running with administrative privileges.
 6. Save a snapshot and update the id in `exec-from-host.ps1` script.